The Complete Buying Guide to Natural Yellow Diamonds (Updated 2025)

-Yellow is a color that sparks cheerfulness and joy.
-Being the lightest hue of the spectrum is traditionally associated with positive emotions, and it’s believed that being in its presence is uplifting and can stimulate new ideas.
+Yellow is a color that sparks joy, and natural yellow diamonds letyou carry that joy with you.
+Being the lightest hue of the spectrum, it is traditionally associated with positiveemotions.
+It’s believed that being in its presence is uplifting and can stimulate new ideas.
 Yellow diamond jewelry is an excellent way to carry this happy color with you.

 Most diamond jewelry is made with colorless diamonds, the most abundant type.
 These diamonds are classified by a color grading system that goes from D colorless to Z light yellow.
 In this case, diamonds with a yellow tint are less expensive than the colorless grades.
 But once the color is saturated beyond a Z grade, they enter a new category: fancy color.
 And with this, the value of fancy color diamonds goes up due to their rarity.
 To put in perspective, only 1 in 10,000 carats of mined diamonds will be a color diamond.
 Colorless diamonds are widely available but fancy color diamonds are very scarce.